 STEP 4: Mix in dry ingredients.
 Then, add in the dry ingredients and mix until just combined.
 Over mixing the flour can cause a tough dough.

 STEP 5: Chill the dough.
-Chill the dough for 30 minutes because it is a soft dough.
+Let the dough chill in the fridge for 30 minutes because it is a soft dough.
 30 minutes should get the desired consistency.

 STEP 6: Scoop the dough.
 Scoop the dough using a 3oz cookie scoop.
 Flatten the dough into a disc and stuff with chocolate.